 The Seatylock Mason has all the important traits of a quality ulock:

 - Double locking shackle of hardened steel: this means a thief would have to cut the lock twice to remove it.
 What a pain for them!

 - 17mm length on each side of the triangle: That’s a lot of mm to cut through, beat only by the heavy NYC Fahgettaboutit at 18mm.
-Not completely comparable since the Mason is a triangle and most other locks are cylinders, but it’s thick enough to resist bolt cutters, which is what you want.
+Not completely comparable since the small Mason ulocks are triangles and most other locks are cylinders, but it’s thick enough to resist bolt cutters and take some time with an angle grinder.

 - Good construction that prevents other simple attacks.
-This is a quality lock that should resist simple stuff like drilling and freezing.
-Unsurprising considering its sold secure gold rating.
+This is a quality lock that should resist simpler attacks like drilling and freezing.
+Unsurprising considering its sold secure diamond rating.

-- If you have the mini 85/140 version, it will be more difficult for a thief to fit something inside the lock to crank it open.
+- If you have the smallest size u-lock you need (like the Mason 140) and there isn’t too much extra space, it will be more difficult for a thief to fit something inside the lock to crank it open.